-Risk assessments are carried out to ensure the safety of children, staff, parents and visitors.
-Legislation requires all individuals in the workplace to be responsible for the health and safety of premises, equipment and working practices.
-We have a 'corporate responsibility' towards a 'duty of care' for those who work in and receive a service from our provision.
-Individuals also have responsibility for ensuring their own and others safety.
+Risk assessment is carried out to ensure the safety of children, staff, parents, and visitors.
+Individuals in the workplace are responsible for the health and safety of premises, equipment and working practices.
+We have a 'corporate responsibility' and 'duty of care' to those who work in and receive a service from our provision.
+Individuals are also responsible for ensuring their own and others safety.

 - 01.1a Generic risk assessment form is completed for each area of work, and the areas of the building that are identified in these procedures - 01.1b Access audit is completed to ensure inclusion and the health and safety of all visitors, staff, and children.
-The relevant procedure is modified if required to match the assessment. - 01.1c Prioritised place risk assessment is completed for offering prioritised places during a national pandemic (such as Covid-19).
-A separate form is completed for each child who is prioritised because they are vulnerable, or meet any other criteria stipulated by the Government at the time.
-Risk assessment is also completed for each individual group/room as appropriate.
-If the risk assessment indicates a high risk if the place is offered, that cannot be minimised, the offer of the place may be withdrawn at the discretion of the setting manager.
+The relevant procedure is modified if required to match the assessment.